mnwachukwu/TM14.Networking/README.md

 # Security
 ## Setting a SecretKey
 Within the `DataTransferProtocol` class, there is a member called `SecretKey` intended to secure trafic created by this library via encryption.
+It can easily be set by calling the `DataTransferProtocol.SetSecretKey()` method.

-It is defined as an `internal static string` so that you may use external secure mechanisms to set the value.
+`SecretKey` is defined as an `internal static string` so that you may use external secure mechanisms to set the value.
 It could also be defined as an `internal const string` so that you can set it in code, rather than during run-time.
 However, unless your application is obfuscated (encrypting or hiding away constant values), this compromises the network security of your application.
+This approach also breaks the `DataTransferProtocol.SetSecretKey()` method, but it can just be deleted.

 The client and server applications implementing this library must have the same `SecretKey` when communicating with each other or else, they will not be able to decrypt each other's traffic.